okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 During the Limited EA phase, Okta Identity Engine is enabled or disabled for an org as a whole.
 If Okta Identity Engine is enabled for an org, these new Policies control the pipeline through which end users progress when accessing OpenID Connect apps.
 You cannot mix old Policy and Rule objects with new Okta Identity Engine objects; old Policy and Rule objects do not affect the new pipeline.

 API endpoints for listing, getting, creating, updating and deleting Policy and Rule objects function the same way in Okta Identity Engine as they do in the existing Okta `/policies` API; only the objects used are different, with Okta Identity Engine introducing a set of new Policy and Rule objects.
-See the [Okta Identity Engine Policy Objects](#okta-identity-enging-policy-objects) section of this document for descriptions of the objects.
+See the [Okta Identity Engine Policy and Rule Objects](#okta-identity-enging-policy-and-rule-objects) section of this document for descriptions of the objects.

 Each Policy object, as well as a Rule for it, needs to exist, in order for Okta Identity Engine to function.
 One of each is created by default when Okta Identity Engine is enabled for an org.